The Policeman's Lineage

 The Policeman's Lineage is a 2022 South Korean action thriller film directed by Lee Kyoo-man, and starring Cho Jin-woong and Choi Woo-shik.
 The film, based on the Japanese novel of the same name by Joh Sasaki, is about two cops with different methods forming a team to investigate a case that turns the police force upside down.
 The film was released theatrically on January 5, 2022.

 Synopsis

 The Investigation Unit chief, Park Kang-yoon, conducts investigations into criminals while receiving massive, untraceable sponsorship funds.
 He resides in a luxury villa, wears designer suits, and drives a foreign car.
-One day, Kang-yoon gets a new team member, Min-jae, a rookie cop who is a principled perfectionist to his core.
+One day, Kang-yoon gets a new team member, Choi Min-jae, a rookie cop who is a principled perfectionist to his core.

 As Kang-yoon gradually opens up about his unorthodox investigative methods, the two men grow closer while working together on a new synthetic drug case.
 However, Kang-yoon soon discovers that Min-jae is actually an undercover officer sent to investigate him.
 Min-jae, in turn, uncovers the dark secrets of the police force.